 Homework is beneficial for a variety of reasons.
 It reinforces classroom instruction and informs the teacher of the student's understanding of the subject matter.
-Also, homework is a perfect way to engage a parent in your child's academic activities.
 Homework only has integrity when it is authentic, i.e., completed by the student himself/herself.
 This is also true for special projects, which should be the work of the individual student.
 Parents should support a child's efforts to do homework but must resist the urge to "help out" by completing the assignment.
 Chronic difficulty in completing homework assignments must be brought to the attention of the teacher and the counselor.
+Board Policy 130, Homework